Gaynor-Probert/a1k9training.github.io/src/partials/about/sara-thomas/content.md

 She first came to Gaynor here at A1K9 Behaviour and Training Academy when she had a problem with one of her German Shepherds and she came to get help in rectifying his behaviour.Since then she passed Bronze, Silver, Gold and Platinum Course evaluations with her dogs.

-Sara is now Gaynors apprentice in the obedience classes and also works part time as a dog trainer here at A1K9 Behaviour and Training Academy and is a valued member of our team.
+Sara is now Gaynor's apprentice in the obedience classes and also works part time as a dog trainer here at A1K9 Behaviour and Training Academy and is a valued member of our team.